glmdgrielson/words/navi/navi.md

 "Lan's not here right now."
 I paused for a few seconds, trying to explain myself.

-"I can't believe he left his PET at home again."

-That made me chuckle a little.
-Maybe this was genuine.
-Not really a state that would have come up in the games.
-Now how was I going to explain myself to MegaMan?

-"I'm a researcher.
-I'm going to talk to you while Lan's off at school."

-"He's at school without me?
-How's he going to do his classwork?"
+"WHERE IS HE?"

-My brilliant scheme has _failed_ me.
-The chat window was filling up with MegaMan's concern.
-I was struggling to come up with excuses.
+My brilliant plan has _failed_ me.
+The chat window is filling with messages from the poor program trying to figure out what's going on.
+I was at a loss for how to explain this to him. @#$%.

+"Lan's fine, Lan's fine, I swear!"